-At High Tunstall College of Science, we strongly believe in fulfilling our statutory requirement to be an inclusive school.
+At High Tunstall College of Science, we strongly believe in fulfilling our statutory requirement to be an inclusive college.
 We support all students with special educational needs and disabilities to engage fully in all elements of the curriculum including extra-curricular activities and visits.

-We adapt the curriculum and the learning environment for pupils with special educational needs and disabilities through differentiated learning opportunities, quality first teaching and individualised strategies.
-We use resources that are tailored to the needs of the students who require support to access the curriculum.
+We adapt the curriculum and the learning environment for students with SEND through adaptive teaching and individualised strategies.
 We ensure that the curriculum is reviewed regularly to ensure it meets the needs of all students.
 We also incorporate the advice provided as a result of assessments, both internal and external, and the strategies outlined in Education, Health and Care Plans and Individual Health Care Plans.